vDorst/RTLPlayground/README.md

 # RTLPlayground
 A Playground for Firmware development for RTL8372/RTL8373 based 2.5GBit Switches.

+For each hardware configuration of these devices, there is usually a managed and an umanaged version sold, with mostly identical hardware.
+The aim is to provide management features also for unmanaged devices with additional features such as Management VLAN, dhcp servers, multi-language support, IPv6 and TLS-encrypted web-pages.

+The playground currently provides a minimal alternative firmware for both the managed and unmanaged switches.
+When used with unmanaged switches, it will provide some management features such as setting up VLANs, mirroring ports and provide a Web-Server (currently no functions, really), but will need to be configured via a serial connection.
+Installation on managed devices only makes sense for developers, as plenty of features of the managed switches are not supported, yet.

-It provides a minimal alternative firmware for the unmanaged switches.
-At this point, the firmware can be installed on the hardware as given below, how much of the switch will actually work as a switch, will vary.
+At this point,
+the firmware can be installed on the hardware as given below, how much of the switch will actually work as a switch, will vary.
 On the keepLINK kp-9000-6hx-x (RTL8372 + RTL8221B 2.5GBit PHY: 5 x 2.5GBit + 1x 10GBit SFP+),